 A Story Is Born

 The story starts in 2012, when Bahniman saw that a major IT company was using digital marketing as an enabler to connect with customers worldwide looking for technical solutions and that triggered the possibility to deliver the freshest teas via internet.
 Toward this end, research was carried out in the tea consumption patterns in different counties of the world and India’s share in that market.

-People are accustomed to drinking tea as it became available to them that were sanctioned by a century old system and it was time to make tea available as it should be, to everyone.
+People were accustomed to drinking tea as it became available to them that were sanctioned by a century old system and it was time to make tea available as it should be, to everyone.
 Bahniman and Jayanta, both co-founders immediately started working on a plan to offer an additional mode of sale to the centuries-old industry and popularize tea on the lines of fine wines and brand Assam as a tea destination along with promoting tourism in NE India, where tourists visit and stay in Heritage Bungalows in Tea Gardens.
 They wanted to offer visits and tours of fields and the tea factory to experience the toil and sweat that goes behind producing that exhilarating cuppa.

 However, there is a concern which diametrically affects the overall tea experience: while browsing the Internet, when they came across an article published in The Guardian on 1st March, 2014 about the tea pickers of Assam who were sold into slavery.
 They did some research on the subject and learned that in 1948 slavery and the slave trade were outlawed by the Universal Declaration of Human Rights.

 Today over 30 million people are enslaved worldwide: more than at any time in history.
 The primary reason for enslavement is poverty and even in the most organized sector such as the tea industry; they can’t afford to pay a better wage to tea workers as their teas do not fetch remunerative price in the auction, making tea pickers vulnerable to human traffickers who promise better wage.